 AB InBev and InBev Belgium BV own, respectively, 67.62% and 32.38% of the issued and outstanding equity interests in AB InBev Nederland Holding B.V., an entity organized under the laws of the Netherlands.
-AB InBev, AB InBev UK Finance Company Limited, InBev Belgium BV and AB InBev Nederland Holding B.V. own, respectively, 26.51%, 9.33%, 4.46% and 59.70% of the issued share capital in ABI UK Holding 1 Limited, which is incorporated under the laws of England and Wales.
-ABI UK Holding 1 Limited indirectly owns 100% of the issued share capital of InBev International Inc., a Delaware corporation, through a chain of wholly-owned subsidiaries (i.e. ABI UK Holding 2 Limited, ABI SAB Group Holding Limited, AB InBev Holdings Limited and ABI Southern Holdings Limited, which are all incorporated under the laws of England and Wales).
+AB InBev, AB InBev UK Finance Company Limited, InBev Belgium BV and AB InBev Nederland Holding B.V. own, respectively, 26.51%, 9.33%, 4.46% and 59.70% of the issued share capital in ABI UK Holding 1 Limited, which is incorporated under the laws of the UK.
+ABI UK Holding 1 Limited indirectly owns 100% of the issued share capital of InBev International Inc., a Delaware corporation, through a chain of wholly - owned subsidiaries (i.e. ABI UK Holding 2 Limited, ABI SAB Group Holding Limited, AB InBev Holdings Limited and ABI Southern Holdings Limited, which are all incorporated under the laws of the UK).

-InBev International Inc. owns 100% of the issued share capital of Anheuser-Busch North American Holding LLC, a Delaware LLC.
+InBev International Inc. owns 100% of the issued share capital of Anheuser - Busch North American Holding LLC, a Delaware LLC.
 Anheuser-Busch North American Holding LLC indirectly owns 100% of the issued share capital of Anheuser-Busch Companies, LLC, a Delaware limited liability company, through a chain of wholly-owned subsidiaries (i.e. Anheuser-Busch InBev USA, LLC and Anheuser-Busch InBev Worldwide, Inc., which are both incorporated under the laws of Delaware).

-ABI Southern Holdings Limited, Anheuser-Busch InBev Worldwide, Inc. and Anheuser-Busch Companies, LLC own, in the aggregate, 100% of the issued share capital in Anheuser-Busch Americas Holdings LLC, which is incorporated under the laws of Delaware.
-Its share capital held by ABI Southern Holdings Limited, Anheuser-Busch InBev Worldwide, Inc. and Anheuser-Busch Companies, LLC represent, in each case respectively, approximately 21.65%, approximately 27.5%, and approximately 50.85% of the total voting power of all classes of issued and outstanding membership interests entitled to vote and approximately 24.29%, approximately 36.5%, and approximately 39.21% of the total value of all issued and outstanding classes of the membership interests of Anheuser-Busch Americas Holdings LLC.
-Anheuser-Busch Companies, LLC owns 100% of the issued share capital of Anheuser-Busch North LLC owns 100% of the issued share capital of Anheuser-Busch North LLC.
-Anheuser-Busch North LLC owns 100% of the issued share capital of Anheuser-Busch Commercial Strategy Holdings, LLC.
+ABI Southern Holdings Limited, Anheuser - Busch InBev Worldwide, Inc. and Anheuser - Busch Companies, LLC own, in the aggregate, 100% of the issued share capital in Anheuser-Busch Americas Holdings LLC, which is incorporated under the laws of Delaware.
+Its share capital held by ABI Southern Holdings Limited, Anheuser - Busch InBev Worldwide, Inc. and Anheuser - Busch Companies, LLC represent, in each case respectively, approximately 21.65%, approximately 27.5%, and approximately 50.85% of the total voting power of all classes of issued and outstanding membership interests entitled to vote and approximately 24.29%, approximately 36.5%, and approximately 39.21% of the total value of all issued and outstanding classes of the membership interests of Anheuser-Busch Americas Holdings LLC.
+Anheuser-Busch Companies, LLC owns 100% of the issued share capital of Anheuser-Busch LC which owns 100% of the issued share capital of Anheuser-Busch Commercial Strategy Holdings, LLC.

-Anheuser-Busch Americas Holdings LLC, Anheuser-Busch North LLC and Anheuser-Busch Commercial Strategy Holdings, LLC own, in the aggregate, 100% of the issued share capital of Anheuser-Busch America Investments, LLC holding, respectively, approximately 61.5%, 11.4% and 27.1%.
+Anheuser-Busch Americas Holdings LLC, Anheuser-Busch North LLC and Anheuser - Busch Commercial Strategy Holdings, LLC own, in the aggregate, 100% of the issued share capital of Anheuser-Busch America Investments, LLC holding, respectively, approximately 61.5%, 11.4% and 27.1%.

-(2) (a) The 2016 Shareholders' Agreement
+(2) (a) The 2023 Shareholders' Agreement

 BRC, EPS and EPS Participations are companies incorporated under Luxembourg law.
-As per (i) transparency declarations made by shareholders who are compelled to disclose their shareholdings pursuant to the Belgian law of 2 May 2007 on the notification of significant shareholdings and the articles of association of AB InBev, (ii) notifications made by such shareholders to AB InBev on a voluntary basis prior to 31 December 2022 for the purpose of updating the above information, (iii) notifications received by AB InBev in accordance with Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014, and (iv) information included in public filings of AB InBev with the US Securities and Exchange Commission, such entities held respectively on 31

-December 2022 28,651,850, 99,999 and 133,846,578 ordinary shares of AB InBev, representing respectively 1.44%, 0.01% and 6.74% of the voting rights attached to AB InBev's outstanding shares (excluding the treasury shares held by AB InBev and its subsidiaries on 31 December 2022).
+As per (i) transparency declarations made by shareholders who are compelled to disclose their shareholdings pursuant to the Belgian law of 2 May 2007 on the notification of significant shareholdings and the articles of association of AB InBev, (ii) notifications made by such shareholders to AB InBev on a voluntary basis prior to 31 December 2023 for the purpose of updating the above information, (iii) notifications received by AB InBev in accordance with Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014, and (iv) information included in public fillings of AB InBev with the US Securities and Exchange Commission, such entities held respectively on 31 December 2023 28,097,078, 99,999 and 133,846,578 ordinary shares of AB InBev, representing respectively 1.42%, 0.01% and 6.75% of the voting rights attached to AB InBev's outstanding shares (excluding the treasury shares held by AB InBev and its subsidiaries on 31 December 2023).